 A Check is a piece of code which examines a particular condition that is injected into existing methods.
 If that condition is triggered (i.e. determined to be true), you can configure various ways for the application to respond.

-PreEmptive Protection - DashO can instrument applications with the following Checks:
+PreEmptive Protection - DashO can inject the following Checks into applications:

 With the exception of Shelf Life, all the different Checks and Responses work in a similar fashion.
 The Check can respond in different ways either immediately or later via a separate Response.
-A message can also be sent to a PreEmptive Analytics server.
-These Checks and Responses can be configured via the Injection UI or by adding code annotations.
+These Checks and Responses can be configured via the Checks UI or by adding code annotations.
 Shelf Life does not have a separate Response.

 When the Check is run you can optionally perform a custom action.